 - Make the cookie dough.
 Combine the dry ingredients.
-Separately, cream together the butter and sugar, then add the egg yolk and vanilla and almond extracts.
+Separately, cream together the butter and sugar, then add the egg yolk and vanilla and almond extracts (and food coloring).
 Add the flour and milk alternately then divide the dough into two balls.

 - Chill and cut the dough.
 Wrap the dough balls in plastic wrap and chill for one hour.
 (This helps make it easier to cut!)
 Roll the dough out and cut into triangles.
 See photos for a visual guide.

 - Bake cookies.
 Bake the cookies then allow them to cool completely.

 - Cool cookies.

 - Dip large end of cookie into the dark chocolate.
 Allow to set on parchment paper.

 - Dip pointed end of cookie in white chocolate, allow to set.

 Tips and Tricks

 - Chilling the cookie dough makes it easier to work with and cut into the triangle shape.
 However, if you chill it for more than one hour, you may need to let the dough rest at room temperature for about 15 minutes until it’s softened slightly and easier to work with.

 - Rolling the cookies out on parchment paper will prevent the cookie dough from sticking to the rolling pin.
 You could also use a floured surface instead.